 Some nibbles to fill our stomachs.
 This berry crumble is so heavenly!

 Thank goodness it’s vegetarian.

-So Gontran didn’t exactly has a messy hairdo with this long fringe swept across his face.
-He, very much, look like a regular french guy in his polo tee and jeans.
-He appeared to be very approachable and warm indeed.
+Gontran looks very French to me – he has this messy hairdo and long fringe that sweeps across his face.
+He looks very much like a regular french guy in his polo tee and jeans.
+And he appeared to be very approachable and warm towards the media.

 So right after the session, we each walked away with a loaf of fresh bakes from Tiong Bahru Bakery and I got the rye and red miso bread which I couldn’t wait to slice my knife through.